gmzi/javascripter/toolkit.md

 }
 ```

-3. Now add the `completed` clase on an html event:
+3. Now add the `completed` class on the html event:

 ```javascript
 todoTitle.classList.add("completed"); //